 As parents, we often take the brunt of trauma for our children.
 We handle the worst part of a negative situation while we shield them from feeling the effects.
 It’s our nature to do that.

 For example, one Christmas when our kids were pre-school age, our financial situation was tight.
 We had only a tiny bit of money to spend on Christmas gifts.
-Fortunately, our kids were easily entertained with inexpensive gifts at that age, but we still wanted them to have a happy Christmas experience.
+Fortunately, our kids were easily entertained at that age.
 That year I forget what we gave our twin boys, but I remember distinctly the amazing deal we stumbled upon for Lacey… a clearance sale on little girl pink blow-up furniture with a Barbie motif for $9.99.

-Instead of leaving it in the box, we spent all night Christmas Eve, blowing it up and setting it out by the tree like a mini blow-up furniture living room.
-When our five-year-old daughter came downstairs on Christmas morning, she felt she had won the lottery.
-She was ecstatic, and we were the best parents in the universe.
-Even now as a young adult, she remembers that one particular Christmas and how much she loved her pink Barbie blow-up furniture.
+Instead of leaving it in the box, we spent all night Christmas Eve setting up the blow up furniture living room.
+When our daughter came downstairs on Christmas morning, she thought she won the lottery and we were the best parents in the universe.
+Even now as a young adult, she remembers that one Christmas and her pink Barbie blow-up furniture.

 She had no idea we were scraping by financially.
 She didn’t know we were concerned about paying our bills.
 That was the way we wanted it.
 She didn’t need to know.